strukturag/libheif/README.md

 ## License

 The libheif is distributed under the terms of the GNU Lesser General Public License.
-The sample applications are distributed under the terms of the GNU General Public License.
+The sample applications are distributed under the terms of the MIT License.

 See COPYING for more details.